Structural mechanics of filamentous cyanobacteria: Mechanics of bending cyanobacteria

-In our system, using a filament radius of 2.2 $\mu$m and a maximum flow speed of $\sim$3 mm s$^{-1}$, we maintain Re$<$0.01.
-Thus, in this laminar limit the drag force per unit length along any part of the filament is given by
+In our system, using a filament radius of 2.2 $\mu$m and a maximum flow speed of 2.6 mm s$^{-1}$, we maintain $\mathrm{Re}\leq0.01$.
+Equation~\ref{eqn:drag} is also appropriate for filaments of finite lengths $L$ where $L/r \gtrsim \mathrm{Re}^{-1}$, as holds in our case (otherwise a simpler form could be adapted, as in~\cite{Batchelor1970,Lauga2009}, based on the slenderness ratio $L/r$).

-A solution for the flow field $\bm{u}$ expected in our channels, with rectangular cross-section, is given in Appendix~A.

 Finally, one of our aims is to compare the bending stiffness of a strand of cyanobacteria to the contributions expected from its cell wall.
 For this, if we treat the cell wall as a thin, hollow cylinder of radius $r$, thickness $\Delta r$, and Young's modulus $E$, it will have a bending stiffness